altomator/Image_Retrieval/README.md

 We've used Perl and Python scripts (for image classification).

 ####Load
 An XML database (BaseX.org) is used.
-Querying the metadata is done with XQuery.
+Querying the metadata is done with XQuery (see https://github.com/altomator/EN-data_mining for   details)
 The web app uses IIIF API and Mansory JavaScript library for image display.

 ### Datasets